vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/2.compile-and-install-nebula-graph/deploy-nebula-graph-cluster.md

 | D            | `nebula-graphd.conf`, `nebula-storaged.conf`                      |
 | E            | `nebula-graphd.conf`, `nebula-storaged.conf`                      |

 Users can refer to the content of the following configurations, which only show part of the cluster settings.
-The hidden content uses the default setting so that users can better understand the relationship between the servers in the Nebula Graph cluster.
+The hidden content uses the default setting so that users can better understand the relationship between the servers in the NebulaGraph cluster.

 !!! note